 7. Serve at room temperature or chilled.
 Serves 5 to 7

 What To Serve With Italian Potato Salad?

-Serve this salad with our London Broil Steak Grilled, hot dogs, turkey burgers, sausages, or grilled chicken kabobs.
+Serve this salad with our London Broil Steak Grilled, hot dogs, turkey burgers, sausages, grilled flank steak with olive oil & garlic, or grilled chicken kabobs.

 Serve with your favorite summer fish dishes, like our roasted red snapper, or with our grilled shrimp and scallop kabobs.

 You can even serve it with your favorite deli sandwiches, or try our Italian muffuletta sandwich.